 Continuing Education Resources

-- The International Association of Peer Specialists (iNAPS), an international organization founded by peer specialists, is dedicated to making peer support a reality for all mental health systems. iNAPS holds an annual conference focused on peer support.
+- The National Association of Peer Supporters (NAPS), an national organization founded by peer specialists, is dedicated to making peer support a reality for all mental health systems.
+NAPS holds an annual conference focused on peer support.

 - The Substance Abuse and Mental Health Services Administration (SAMHSA) is a federal agency within the Department of Health and Human Services.
 SAMHSA’s mission is to reduce the impact of substance abuse and mental illness on America’s communities by promoting and sponsoring quality behavioral health services.

 - Network of Care is a national organization that has a wealth of information on many topics including mental and behavioral health.
 They have an extensive library of eLearning opportunities.